 There are 53 full time equivalent occupational medicine consultants and 32 Registrars in England, working in the NHS.
 (NHS Digital 2016).

 In 2014 there were 38 applications for 7 places for occupational medicine specialist training.
 This equates to an application ratio of 4.7:1.
 For 2015, there were no competition ratios available, however we know there were 11 training posts in the UK (FOM website).
-The Centre for Workforce Intelligence has written a report on occupational medicine.

 On this page we have information for England only.
 For information regarding Scotland, Wales and Northern Ireland please click on the links below.